Upturn unsubscribed user

 Total Addressable Market (TAM)

-The global education market is estimated to be worth hundreds of billions of dollars annually.
-Scholastic is positioned to capture a portion of this market through its various educational products and services.
+The global education market is estimated to be in the trillions of dollars.
+Scholastic focuses on the K-12 segment, with a TAM in the hundreds of billions.
+Scholastic is positioned to capture a portion of this market through its educational solutions and book offerings.

 Upturn SWOT Analysis